aravindanath/Assignment_TypeScript_LevelOne/README.md

 # 🧠 TypeScript Beginner Exercises

-This file contains **11 simple TypeScript exercises** designed for beginners.
 They cover loops, conditions, and data types — without solutions — to help you practice fundamental concepts.

 ---